heygrady/react-redux-notes/redux-sagas-todos.md

 sagaMiddleware.run(createWatcher(FETCH_SOMETHING, mySaga))
 ```

-**A saga is the target of an action, not the action itself.** Sagas usually dispatch additional actions after waiting for an asynchronous response.
+When you create a watcher, **the saga is the target of an action, not the action itself.** Sagas usually dispatch additional actions after waiting for an asynchronous response.

 ### Different ways to manage async actions in JavaScript
 To manage asynchronous actions, redux-saga utilizes generator functions.
 Generators were *specifically* designed to manage asynchronous actions.
 If you have been trying to get used to Promises, then you'll get the root concepts right away.
 If you're used to callbacks you'll quickly see why this is better.
 A generator looks a lot like a [promise chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or a [callback hell](http://callbackhell.com/).

-Here's an overview of the typical ways you can manage asyncronous actions in JavaScript.
+You might enjoying reading [an excellent overview of how JavaScript manages async](https://medium.com/@rdsubhas/es6-from-callbacks-to-promises-to-generators-87f1c0cd8f2e).
+Below is an overview of the typical ways you can manage asyncronous actions in JavaScript.

 ##### A promise chain
 In a promise chain you can keep adding `then()` functions to a promise.
 It ensures that your additional actions execute only after the initial promise has resolved.
 Check out a more [complete example in the JavaScript REPL](https://repl.it/CR47/9).